Transfer-Once-For-All: AI Model Optimization for Edge

 \subsection{Data Sets}

-We consider six image classification datasets for evaluation with sample size varying from $2,040$ to $100,000$ images (20 to 6,000 images per class).
-These datasets span a wide variety of image classification tasks from high-level recognition (CIFAR-10, CIFAR-100) to fine-grained recognition (Stanford Cars, FGVC Aircraft, Oxford-IIIT Pets, Oxford Flowers102) which represent a realistic range of end user tasks \cite{EfficientNet, alphaNet}.
-We use the ImageNet dataset for pre-training the supernet and the same pre-trained weights are used for transfer learning on all the above data sets.
+We consider six image classification data sets for evaluation with sample size varying from $2,040$ to $100,000$ images (20 to 6,000 images per class).
+These data sets span a wide variety of image classification tasks from high-level recognition (CIFAR-10, CIFAR-100) to fine-grained recognition (Stanford Cars, FGVC Aircraft, Oxford-IIIT Pets, Oxford Flowers102) which represent a realistic range of end user tasks \cite{EfficientNet, alphaNet}.
+We use the ImageNet data set for pre-training the supernet and the same pre-trained weights are used for transfer learning on all the above data sets.
 For each of the transfer learning datasets, Table~\ref{tab:datasets} shows the number of total training samples as well as the number of labelled training samples used in the semi-supervised experiments.
 The labelled training samples are randomly selected from the total training set as $3$ samples/class (for Flower dataset) to $20$ samples/class (for Cifar-100 dataset).
-We use the remaining training samples as unlabelled samples in our semi-supervised experiments.
+The remaining training samples are treated as unlabelled samples in our semi-supervised experiments.